constellation-daq/Constellation/docs/protocols/cdtp.md

 ## Goals

 This specification is intended to formally document the names and expected behaviour of the data message transmission between two hosts of the Constellation framework.
-This protocol specifies how CDTP hosts are sending and receiving messages with data payload to and from other CDTP hosts.
+This protocol specifies how CDTP hosts are sending and receiving messages with cargo payload to and from other CDTP hosts.

 This protocol defines the data message type and its syntax.